 Here are some tips to remember for online transaction users

-The first line of defense when browsing website is to make sure your computer is protected with the latest security software.
+The first line of defense when browsing website is to make sure your computer is protected using security software.
 You should also make sure the security software is regularly updated with the latest updates.

 Before making any transactions, make sure the website is SSL protected.
-This can be identified if you find the website link starting with https instead of http.
-Any webpage which ask for personal details, social security number or credit card details need to start with https.
+This can be identified if you find the website link starting with https instead of HTTP.
+Any webpage which asks for personal details, social security number or credit card details need to start with https.

-- Always do transaction on popular and verified websites
+Always do the transaction on popular and verified websites

 Always use a strong and unpredictable password.
 Your password should carry a combination of uppercase and lowercase letters, numbers and special characters.
-This allow users to make more variations in password and make it highly unpredictable for hackers.
+This allows users to make more variations in a password and make it highly unpredictable for hackers.

 Make it a point to change the password every 3-6 months.
 If the transaction frequency is higher, change password more frequently for better security.

 Never allow your system or any software to remember passwords.
 First of all, users tend to forget password quickly if dependent on other programs to remember it for you.
 The password saving application may crash or stop working altogether, which may end up losing all saved passwords.
 Another possibility is hackers stealing information from the application using a bug or possible loophole inside the software.